nitinkc/nitinkc.github.io/_posts/2022-01-22-host-personal-site-home.md

 http://10.1.10.1/
 user: cusadmin
 password: highspeed

 ![port forwarding]({{ site.url }}/assets/images/prot-forward.JPG)

 Here the server IP address is the address of the computer inside the LAN running HTTP Server

+# ssh-enabled

+* Login to router and enable port forwarding for SSH on port 80.
+* Find out the Routers ip-address.
+This address is exposed to the outside world.
+Find [ipv4/ipv6](http://ipv4.whatismyv6.com/) address.
+* Check the status of the ports at [You get Signal](http://www.yougetsignal.com/tools/open-ports/)
+* Login from any computer in the world using `ssh synergy@67.170.249.191`where 67.170.249.191 is the Router address.

 # Publish Website